 One man’s quest for happiness around the world on a bicycle.

+The best-selling travel memoir returns.
 I’ve traveled the world by bicycle to discover the “secrets” of life, and I’ve spent many more years to digest what I learned, exemplify the lessons learned and create a book that I guarantee is entertaining, and which I hope you find enlightening.
-Thanks in advance to my readers for being part of the journey. ~ Scott
+Thanks in advance to my readers for being part of the journey.

 Scott Stoll lives a life the rest of us only dream of.
 With a keen eye and an open heart, he expresses the joys and aggravations of traveling the world on two wheels. ~ Michael Berry, Bay Area book critic